What is Arts Administration?

 How do I schedule an interview with the Director?

 Applicants for the Master of Fine Arts Program who make it to the second stage of the admissions process must present themselves for an interview on-campus or at a professional conference.
 Applicants are strongly encouraged to interview on-campus and to tour the Cedar City area and the professional affiliate organizations.
 The Program Director will contact those applicants who make it to this stage to set up an interview.
 Applicants for the Master of Arts Program (Online) are also encouraged to interview on-campus and to tour the Cedar City area and the professional affiliate organizations, but are only required to have a telephone interview.
 Again, the Program Director will contact those MA applicants who make it to this stage to set up an interview.

 Cedar City is located in southwestern Utah about 2 1/2 hours from Las Vegas, Nevada and 3 1/2 hours from Salt Lake City, Utah.
 The area has a population of approximately 26,000 people.
 It is known as the Festival City because of a variety of community activities that go on during the year.
 Learn more about the area.

 How can I contact the Financial Aid Office?

 What if I need additional money?

-Additional employment outside the program is not encouraged, and often restricted.
-If necessary, student loans, scholarships, and grants can be explored through the Financial Aid office on the SUU campus.
+For students in the MFA program, additional employment outside the program is not encouraged, and often restricted.
+For both the MFA and MA programs if necessary, student loans, scholarships, and grants can be explored through the Financial Aid office on the SUU campus.